windmill-labs/windmilldocs/blog/2023-03-21-newsroom-case-study/index.md

 image: ./0-header.jpg
 ---

-This is a testimonial written by Windmill Community member Wei Chih, Independent Journalist for a newsroom in Singapore.
-Thanks to him for his trust.
+This is a testimonial written by Wei Chih, Independent Journalist for a newsroom in Singapore.

 <!--truncate-->